top of page

 Multi-modal integration: Best practice and case studies

-Integration covers a wide range of scenarios depending on the journeys and the destinations under consideration, anc can range from a single cycle hire to a large transport interchange.
-From the customer's standpoint, integration should be logical from a system-wide perspective with an overall goal to improve access and doverage, while avoiding duplication of service, and to make trips as short and seamless as possible.
+Integration covers a wide range of scenarios depending on the journeys and the destinations under consideration, and can range from a single cycle hire to a large transport interchange.
+The Rail Delivery Group believes that from a customer's standpoint, integration should be logical so as to make trips as short and seamless as possible.

 • Monica Bassan, Policy Manager, Rail Delivery Group